Skip to main content

 • Choose the assignment: a specific person, a Team, or everyone.

 You can also suppress notifications for auto-created tasks if your team already receives the original alert and does not need a duplicate notification.
 This is configured in Task Settings under Task Automation.
+Auto-created tasks show the AI assistant as the creator.
+If a task was created by the system rather than a staff member, the creator field will be blank in the task detail view.

 Working with Tasks